Posted on Leave a comment

 of these events.

-If you are interested in war memorials in Volusia County, Florida, I invite you to take a look at my post discussing the World War I memorial in Osteen.
-This monument located just off busy Highway 415 recognizes the service and sacrifice of some of the men from the area who served during the War to End All Wars.
+If you are interested in war memorials in Volusia County, Florida, I invite you to take a look at my post discussing the World War I memorial in Osteen This monument, located just off busy Highway 415, recognizes the service and sacrifice of some, but not all, of the men from the Osteen area who served during the War to End All Wars.

 Buy Me A Coffee donation link